I don’t drink much anymore.

 where laughter wryly strangles him;

 a gift in glass – a scorpion, a deadly sting:

 a skull, a knife, a secret message on the shelf;

-that comes when memory and time entwine
+the slow burn that comes with memory and time,

 – Steven Craig Hickman ©2014 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author is strictly prohibited.